obriencj/koji-smoky-dingo/README.md

-# Overview of koji-smoky-dingo
+# Overview

-This is a collection of simple client command-line plugins for [koji].
+Koji Smoky Dingo is a collection of client command-line plugins for [koji], and a set of utility modules for writing your own commands or scripts.

 [koji]: https://pagure.io/koji

-The name "smoky-dingo" was provided by [coolname] and has no particular relevance.
+The phrase "smoky-dingo" was provided by [coolname] and has no particular relevance.

 [coolname]: https://pypi.org/project/coolname/

 ## Meta Plugin

-This project is broken into two parts.
-The first part is a relatively tiny CLI plugin for koji which acts as an adapter to load commands registered via python's entry points.
-The second and larger part is a collection of commands that are be loaded by that meta plugin.
+This project provides a relatively tiny CLI plugin for koji, named kojismokydingometa.
+This plugin acts as an adapter between koji's existing CLI framework and Python's entry_points.
+This adaptive behavior is utilized by the rest of the project to add its own additional commands to koji.

-The meta plugin can be used to load commands other than those provided by koji-smoky-dingo.
-Simply register your commands with the `"koji_smoky_dingo"` entry point key and install your package.
+The meta plugin can be used to load commands other than those provided as part of this project.
+Simply register your commands with the `"koji_smoky_dingo"` entry point key.
 See [setup.py] for direct examples.

 [setup.py]: https://github.com/obriencj/koji-smoky-dingo/blob/master/setup.py